JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 This example demonstrates how the **AbsolutePosition** property can track the progress of a loop that enumerates all the records of a `Recordset`.
 It uses the **CursorLocation** property to enable the **AbsolutePosition** property by setting the cursor to a client cursor.

 ```
-#include "Afx/CADODB/CADODB.inc"
+#include once "AfxNova/CADODB.inc"
-using Afx
+USING AfxNova

-' // Open the connection
+' // === Open the connection
 DIM pConnection AS CAdoConnection
-pConnection.Open "Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb"
+pConnection.Open("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=biblio.mdb")

-' // Set the cursor location
+' // === Set the cursor location
 DIM pRecordset AS CAdoRecordset
 pRecordset.CursorLocation = adUseClient

-' // Open the recordset
+' // === Open the recordset
-DIM cvSource AS CVAR = "Publishers"
-pRecordset.Open(cvSource, pConnection, adOpenKeyset, adLockOptimistic, adCmdTable)
+pRecordset.Open("Publishers", pConnection, adOpenKeyset, adLockOptimistic, adCmdTable)

-' // Parse the recordset
+' // === Parse the recordset
-DO
 ' // While not at the end of the recordset...
-   IF pRecordset.EOF THEN EXIT DO
+DO WHILE NOT pRecordset.EOF
-   ' // Get the contents of the "City" and "Name" columns
+   ' // Get the content of the "Name" column
-   DIM cvRes AS CVAR = pRecordset.Collect("Name")
+   DIM dvRes AS DVARIANT = pRecordset.Collect("Name")
-   PRINT "Position: "; pRecordset.AbsolutePosition; " "; cvRes
+   PRINT "Position: "; pRecordset.AbsolutePosition; " "; dvRes
    ' // Fetch the next row
    IF pRecordset.MoveNext <> S_OK THEN EXIT DO
 LOOP

+' // === Close the recordset and the connection
+' // If you don't close them, they will be closed when the application ends
+pRecordset.Close
+pConnection.Close
 ```

-# <a name="ActiveCommand"></a>ActiveCommand
+## ActiveCommand

-Indicates the **Command** object that created the associated `Recordset` object.
+Indicates the `Command` object that created the associated `Recordset` object.

 ```
 PROPERTY ActiveCommand () AS Afx_ADOCommand PTR